manish-singh-bisht/Redis-From-Scratch/document_it.md

    2. inclusive of the start and end IDs,
    3. takes in start and end IDs as arguments,
    4. cannot read from multiple streams
+   5. "-" as the start id, means bring all the entries from the start of the stream
+   6. "+" as the end id, means bring all the entries till the end of the stream

 10. "XREAD":
     1. gets a range of entries from a stream